-Going grey has never been more popular, and after the extended lockdown this year, many men and women are taking it as an opportunity to embrace the silver side of life.
+Going grey has never been more popular, and after another lockdown this year, many men and women are taking it as an opportunity to embrace the silver side of life.

-Whether you’re newly transitioning to grey hair or have been proudly grey for years, here’s some useful tips to help your hair look and feel its best.
+Whether you’re newly transitioning to grey hair or have been proudly grey for years, here are some useful tips to help your hair look and feel its best.

 Find a conditioning mask